Vancouver International Airport: Bus

-Coach to Whistler, Squamish, and Victoria
+Whistler, Squamish, and Victoria

 YVR Skylynx is an official partner of YVR Vancouver Airport.

 YVR Skylynx buses to Whistler run directly from YVR Vancouver Airport and Vancouver City Centre to Squamish, Creekside Village, and Whistler using up to 16 services a day.
 YVR Skylynx also operates daily services to Victoria from YVR Vancouver Airport via BC Ferries Tsawwassen to Swartz Bay route.

 Expansion

-In preparation for the Vancouver 2010 Winter Olympic Games, YVR completed a $1.4-billion multi-year capital development plan, which included a four-gate expansion to the International Terminal Wing, completed in June 2007.
+In preparation for the 2010 Winter Olympics, YVR completed a $1.4-billion multi-year capital development plan, which included a four-gate expansion to the International Terminal Wing, completed in June 2007.
 Two of the four new gates are conventional wide-bodied gates and two can accommodate the Airbus A380.
 The international terminal addition includes interior design elements intended to represent British Columbia, including a stream in a pathway and fish and jellyfish tanks.

-A five-gate and food and retail expansion were completed in 2009 for Domestic Terminal's C-Pier.
-The train that links downtown Vancouver, YVR, and Richmond opened in August 2009.
+A five-gate expansion was completed in 2009 for Domestic Terminal's C-Pier.
+Food and retail expansions were also completed for the C Pier at this time.
+The train that links downtown Vancouver, YVR, and central Richmond opened in August 2009.

-Vancouver International Airport Authority has developed a 2017–2037 Master Plan, called Flight Plan 2037 which includes 75 projects at a projected cost of $5.6 billion.
+Vancouver International Airport Authority has developed a 2017–2037 Master Plan, named Flight Plan 2037 which includes 75 projects at a projected cost of $5.6 billion.
 The plan allows for the airport to serve 35 million passengers by 2037.
-The plan calls for the expansion of facilities around the existing large terminal.
-New piers and gates will be added, as well as a second parking garage, taxiways, and improved vehicle access.
-A new runway may also be constructed.
-Eight additional gates at the international terminal were added in the first phase which was completed in February 2021.
+The plan is calling for the expansion of facilities around the existing large terminal.
+New piers and gates are to be added, as well as a second parking garage and taxiways.
+It is also planned to improve vehicle access.
+Eight gates were added to the international terminal in the first phase which was completed in February 2021.
 Final approval of the plan by the Ministry of Transport is needed.

 Distinctives

 Architecture

 YVR's interior has a uniquely British Columbian theme, featuring an extensive collection of Pacific Northwest Coast Native art, and blues and greens to reflect the colours of the land, sea, and sky.
 This theme was designed by Vancouver-based firm Architectura.
 The airport uses a great deal of carpet and vast expanses of glass to let in large amounts of natural light.
-One of the most noticeable places for an arriving passenger is the International arrivals hall, a large area where customs and immigration procedures are completed.
+One of the most noticeable places for an arriving passenger is the international arrivals hall, a large area where customs and immigration procedures are completed.
 Arriving passengers come down escalators leading to a platform across a large waterfall.

 In 2020, the expansion of International Pier D was completed with a glassed-in island forest with access to the outdoors and an immersive digital experience that explores the rugged British Columbia Coast.